Robert Kaplow: Writing career

-He graduated from Rutgers University, the state university of New Jersey.

-Me and Orson Welles

-Kaplow conceived the idea for the book while being a student at Rutgers University.
+Kaplow conceived the idea for Me and Orson Welles while a student at Rutgers University.
 He saw a photo in the periodical Theatre Arts Monthly from 1937 with Orson Welles with a young man.
 Kaplow wondered what the young man might have been thinking.
 He wrote the story, but it took about nine years to find a publisher.
 It was made into a film by director Richard Linklater which was released in 2009.
 The Guardian critic Sophie Martelli described the film as a "schmaltzy yet charming coming-of-age story."
 Me and Orson Welles was a New York Times bestseller and the film in 2008 starred Zac Efron and Claire Danes.
 The movie was filmed in the Gaiety Theatre on the Isle of Man.

-Kaplow's most recent novel is a satire of writers, critics, and publishers.
-For National Public Radio's Morning Edition, Mr. Kaplow created "Moe Moskowitz and the Punsters," a series of musical and satirical pop-culture parodies.
+Kaplow's subsequent novel is a satire of writers, critics, and publishers.

+For National Public Radio's Morning Edition, Kaplow created "Moe Moskowitz and the Punsters," a series of musical and satirical pop-culture parodies.
 These musical parodies were released on two CDs: Steven Spielberg, Give Me Some of Your Money and Cancel My Subscription: The Worst of NPR.
+Kaplow was fired from NPR on three occasions, the first because of concerns that the Moe Moskowitz character was a Jewish stereotype, the second over the perceived quality of the segment's humor, and the third because Cancel My Subscriptions CD release featured an unlicensed use of the NPR logo.

+Kaplow wrote the screenplay for Linklater's 2025 film Blue Moon., for which he received an Academy Award nomination for Best Original Screenplay.

+Personal life

-He has been a resident of Metuchen, New Jersey.
+As of 2025, Kaplow is a longtime resident of Metuchen, New Jersey.

 The Watcher

 The 2022 Netflix show The Watcher, based on a real-life incident that occurred in Kaplow's hometown of Westfield, features a character loosely based on Kaplow named Roger Kaplan, portrayed by Michael Nouri, who is presented as a suspect of being the author of the mysterious letters.

-Kaplow became associated with the case after he admitted to having written admiring letters to a Victorian house on the north side of Westfield, around the time "The Watcher" was sending letters obsessed with another house in the same town.
-Kaplow's students recalled, "He had this idea to start writing letters to the house – not the occupants but to the house."
-He eventually befriended the family who lived there; they even let him housesit once.

-No actual connection between Kaplow and the real-life "The Watcher" has been proven.
+Kaplow became associated with the case during his time as a teacher, when he told students that he had written a number of letters to a residence in Westfield, as opposed to anyone who lived in the house.
+There is no known actual connection between Kaplow and "The Watcher", and Kaplow said in 2022 that the letters he wrote were to a different house in which he eventually befriended the residents.